Dialpuri/PhDTools/README.md

 # PhDTools

 A collection of tools I made to speed up common operations.
 Some tools require you to have sourced CCP4.
+If things don't work I will try and help but support is not guaranteed.

 To install: